breadweb/extralife-helper/README.md

 * `DEV` mode: User settings are read directly from the environment variables defined in the `.env.local` config file.

 * `LOCAL` mode: User settings are read from the compiled single HTML file.
-The initial values are provided by the `.env.deploy.LOCAL` config file at build time, but users can edit the values in the HTML file so it works fo them.
+The initial values are provided by the `.env.deploy.LOCAL` config file at build time, but users can edit the values in the HTML file so it works for them.

 * `REMOTE` mode: User settings are read from the querystring.